1upvc/landj-starter-gatsby-cms/src/pages/media/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel1.md

 ![article2](/img/article2.jpg)

 Snack manufacturers in India have been advised to take a health and wellness and localisation approach to snack production to appeal to local consumers.
-"Brands can tap into this by offering snacks that provide indulgences along with health and taste in today's world" says Minu Srivastava of Mintel Consumer Research.
+"Brands can tap into this by offering snacks that provide indulgences along with health and taste in today's world"...
 To continue reading this article, please navigate [here](https://www.foodnavigator-asia.com/Article/2019/04/16/Tackling-the-taste-health-paradox-Indian-snack-manufacturers-advised-to-focus-on-health-nutrition-and-Indian-ness?utm_source=copyright&utm_medium=OnSite&utm_campaign=copyright).

 Written By - Pearly Neo; Image Credit - Getty Images